wp-plugins/gravity-forms-shootq-add-on/readme.txt

 * Initial release!

 == Upgrade Notice ==
+= 1.0.4 =
+* You may see an increase in page load speed, at least in the admin if not site wide.
 = 1.0.2 =
 * Upgrade to allow proper uninstall (not that you'll want to!)
 = 1.0 =